SapitoSucio/froggo-guides/docs/script_commands.md

 \***bonus_script_clear** {**<flag\>**,{**<char_id\>**}};

 Removes attached bonus_script from player.
-If no '`char_id`' given, it will removes from the invoker.
+If no ``char_id`` given, it will removes from the invoker.

-If 'flag' is 1, means will clears all scripts even it's Permanent effect.
+If `flag` is 1, means will clears all scripts even It's Permanent effect.
 By default, it just removes non-permanent script.

 ---------------------------------------